On the correspondence principle for the Klein-Gordon and Dirac Equations: Applications

 \subsection{Klein-Gordon particle in a box}

-Consider a Klein-Gordon stationary state for either particle or antiparticle trapped in an infinite square well of length $0\leq x \leq L$.
-The probability density is almost the same as the one that would be found from the Schr\"odinger equation \cite{sakurai}
+Consider a KG stationary state in an infinite square well of length $0\leq x \leq L$.
+The PD is almost the same as the one that would be found from the Schr\"odinger equation \cite{sakurai}